Sanyam07/GroupAgg/README.md

 ### Will it not overfit ?
 This is a tricky area.
 (Discussed in GitHub above) as we are not doing aggregation for train/test separately, instead doing it all at once.
 For this case, I ran the aggregations "before" splitting up to train/test and it DID NOT overfit obviously.
 Will confirm more details on how the aggregations work independently on training/test.

+Either case, the minimum thing would be do "batch scoring" since the row aggregates are derived from groups it belongs to, which may be ok.